Calvary Adelaide and UniSA partnership

 “For more than 20 years it has been based on university training and clinical placements, but under the collaborative partnership it will be based on information sharing” she says.

-The partnership is in the planning stage for the creation of a clinical training school at the Calvary Health Group’s new Calvary Adelaide private hospital, to be opened late in 2018.
+The partnership is in the planning stage for the creation of a clinical training school at the Calvary Health Group’s new Calvary Adelaide private hospital, opening in 2019.

 The new hospital will replace the current Calvary Wakefield and Calvary Rehabilitation (Walkerville) hospitals, to more than double capacity from 180 beds at the Wakefield site and 65 at the Walkerville site to 340 beds.
 Its 24-hour emergency service will more than double in capacity as well.